 (2) set of technologies;

-Capable of storing previously generated electric or thermal energy and discharging that energy as electricity at a later time.
+Capable of storing previously generated electric energy and discharging that energy as electricity at a later time.

-(u) “Engineering estimate” means an estimate of energy (kWh) and demand (kW) impact resulting from a DSM measure based on an engineering calculation procedure.
-An engineering estimate addresses change in energy use of a building or system resulting from installation of a DSM measure.
-An engineering estimate accounts for the interactive effect between the DSM measures and existing equipment as well as the interactive effect between multiple DSM measures, if applicable. (v) “FERC Form 715” means the annual transmission planning and evaluation report required by the Federal Energy Regulatory Commission (FERC), as adopted in 58 FR 52436, Oct.
-8, 1993, and as amended by Order 643, 68 FR 52095, Sept.
+(t) “Engineering estimate” means a calculated estimate of the change in energy (kWh) and demand (kW) resulting from a DSM program, accounting for dynamic interactions between or among them.

+(u) “FERC Form 715” means the annual transmission planning and evaluation report required by the Federal Energy Regulatory Commission (FERC), as adopted in 58 FR 52436, Oct.
+8, 1993, and as amended by Order 643, 68 FR 52095, Sep.
 2, 2003.

-(w) “Firm wholesale power sale” means a power sale intended to be available to the purchaser at all times, including under adverse conditions, during the period covered by the commitment.
+(v) “Firm wholesale power sale” means a power sale intended to be available to the purchaser at all times, including under adverse conditions, during the period covered by the commitment.

-(x) “Integrated resource plan” or “IRP” means a utility’s document submitted to the commission in order to meet the requirements of this rule. (y) “Load building” means a program intended to increase electricity consumption without regard to the timing of the increased usage.
+(w) “Integrated resource plan” or “IRP” means a utility’s document or documents submitted to the commission in order to meet the requirements of this rule.

+(x) “Load building” means a program intended to increase electricity consumption without regard to the timing of the increased usage.

-(z) “Load research” means the collection of electricity usage data through a metering device associated with an end-use, a circuit, or a building.
+(y) “Load research” means the collection of electricity usage data through a metering device associated with an end-use, a circuit, or a building.
 The metered data is used to better understand the characteristics of electric loads, the timing of their use, and the amount of electricity consumed by users.
 The data may be collected over a variety of time intervals, usually sixty (60) minutes or less.

-(aa) “Load shape” means the time pattern of customer electricity use and the relationship of the level of energy use to a specific time during the day, month, and year.
+(z) “Load shape” means the time pattern of customer electricity use and the relationship of the level of energy use to a specific time during the day, month, and year.

-(bb) “Non-utility generator” or means a facility for generating electricity that:

-(1) is not exclusively owned by a public utility;

-(2) operates connected to an electric utility system; and

-(3) sells electricity to a utility for resale to retail customers.

-(cc) “North American industrial classification system” or “NAICS” means a system developed by the United States Department of Commerce for use in the classification of establishments by type of activity in which engaged, for purposes of facilitating the collection, tabulation, presentation and analysis of data relating to establishments, and for promoting uniformity and comparability in the presentation of statistical data collected by various agencies of the United States Government, state agencies, trade associations, and private research organizations.
+(aa) “North American Industrial Classification System” or “NAICS” refers to the system developed by the United States Department of Commerce for use in the classification of establishments by type of activity in which engaged.

-(dd) “Participant” means a utility customer participating in a utility-sponsored DSM program.

-(ee) “Participant test” means a cost-effectiveness test that measures the difference between the cost incurred by a participant in a demand-side program and the value received by the participant.
-A participant’s cost includes all costs borne by the participant.
-A participant’s value from a DSM program consists of only the direct economic benefit received by the participant.
+(bb) “Participant cost test” means a cost-effectiveness test that measures the difference between the cost incurred by a program participant and the direct economic benefit received by a program participant.

-(ff) “Penetration” means the ratio of the number of a specific type of new units installed to the total number of new units installed during a given time.
+(cc) “Penetration” means the ratio of the number of a specific type of new appliances or end-use equipment installed to the total number installed during a given time.

-(gg) “Power transfer capability” means the amount of power that can be transferred from one point or part of the bulk electric system to another without exceeding any reliability criteria pertinent to the utility.
+(dd) “Power transfer capability” means the amount of power that can be transferred from one point or part of the bulk electric system to another without exceeding any reliability criteria pertinent to the utility.

-(hh) “Preferred resource portfolio” means the utility’s selected long-term resource mix that safely and reliably meets electric system demand, taking cost, risk, and uncertainty into consideration.
+(ee) “Preferred resource portfolio” means the utility’s selected long-term supply-side resource and demand-side resource mix that economically, safely and reliably meets electric system demand.